reactjs/react.dev/beta/src/pages/apis/react-dom/attributes/aria.md

 <Intro>

-Accessible Rich Internet Applications in short-- [ARIA attributes](#https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) facilitate the access of web content to diffrently abled individuals.
+Accessible Rich Internet Applications in short-- [ARIA attributes](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) facilitate the access of web content to differently abled individuals.

 In React, the `aria-*` attributes are an exception to the rule that attributes must be camelCased.
 These attributes should be lower cased with hyphen.
 </Intro>